quinncomendant/restickler/README.md

 ## To do

 - The retention policy applied with `restic forget` is currently hard coded; it should be configurable.
+- Configurable logging level.
+Currently the log can grow by tens of megabytes per month.

 ## License